-Discipline: Mus ic Artist c Process: Responding Anchor Standard 7: Perceive and analyze artistic work.
+Discipline: Musi ic Artisti c Process: Responding Anchor Standard 7: Perceive and analyze artistic work.
 Process Component: Select Enduring Understanding : Individuals' selection of musical works is influenced by their interests, experiences, understandings, and purposes.
-Essential Question : How do individuals choose music to experience?
-6th 7th 8th MU: Re7.1.6 Select or choose music to MU:Re7.1.7 Select or choose contrasting MU:Re7.1.8 Select programs of music listen to and explain the connections to specific music to listen to and compare the connections to (such as a CD mix or live performances) and specific interests or purpose.
+Essential Question: How do individuals choose music to experience?
+6th 7th 8th MU: Re7.1.6 MU:Re7.1.7 MU:Re7.1.8 Select or choose music to listen to and explain the connections to specific Select or choose contrasting music to listen to and compare the connections to Select programs of music (such as a CD mix or live performances) and specific interests or purpose.